Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the Kashiwara operators

 \subsection{Preliminary steps}

-Our main strategy of the proof is to reduce the essential combinatorial aspects of Theorem \ref{th:main} to the fundamental operation $\delta=\delta^{(1)}_1$.
-For this purpose we decompose the original bijection $\Phi$ into several steps according to the operations lh, lb and ls defined on the KR tableau representation of the crystals.
-In the following, we define the corresponding operations (summarized in the following table) on the set of the rigged configurations.
+Our main strategy of the proof is to reduce the essential combinatorial aspects of Theorem~\ref{th:main} to the fundamental operation $\delta=\delta^{(1)}_1$.
+For this purpose we decompose the original bijection~$\Phi$ into several steps according to the operations lh, lb and ls def\/ined on the KR tableau representation of the crystals.
+In the following, we def\/ine the corresponding operations (summarized in the following table) on the set of the rigged conf\/igurations.